Neil is a Senior Lecturer in Law at The Open University.

 Neil studied for a PhD in Law in Queen’s University Belfast, where he also completed both his undergraduate and postgraduate degrees.
 Neil has also worked as an Associate Lecturer with The Open University and a Teaching Assistant at Queen’s University.

-Human rights, immigration and asylum law, law and emotion.
+Human rights, immigration and asylum law, wellbeing in the legal profession.

 Neil's research interests are within international human rights law, asylum law and law and emotion.
 Within these areas of legal enquiry, he is particularly interested in the legal framework which regulates what happens after someone has been ill-treated, as well as the impact of legal processes on individuals where trauma is present.